DV

 What is the difference between JEPQ and QQQM?

-JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call approach, while QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth approach.
+JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) is actively managed around NASDAQ 100 exposure with a covered call approach, while QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth approach.
 They are issued by JPMorgan and Invesco respectively.

 Can I hold both JEPQ and QQQM?